myConsciousness/myConsciousness/README.md

 <!-- MY-BSKY_TIMELINE:START - Do not remove or modify this section -->
 ---

-> Shinya Kato (Silicon Valley Insider) 🤯 @shinyakato.dev 2023-04-28T04:43:20.920Z
+> Shinya Kato (Silicon Valley Insider) 🤯 @shinyakato.dev 2023-04-28T06:58:33.798Z
 >
-> NFT Art
+> Noooo, this is Bluesky devs task, let's report to @pfrazee.com !

 ---

-> Paul Frazee @pfrazee.com 2023-04-27T14:35:50.353Z
+> Shinya Kato (Silicon Valley Insider) 🤯 @shinyakato.dev 2023-04-28T06:55:07.824Z
 >
-> @dholms.xyz protocol
-@divy.zone protocol
-@why.bsky.team protocol
-@bnewbold.bsky.team protocol
-@ansh.bsky.team app
-@renahlee.com app
-@jakegold.us ops
-@emily.bsky.team devrel
+> lol You are also part of us 👍

 ---

-> Shinya Kato (Silicon Valley Insider) 🤯 @shinyakato.dev 2023-04-28T04:31:27.474Z
+> Shinya Kato (Silicon Valley Insider) 🤯 @shinyakato.dev 2023-04-28T06:45:57.771Z
 >
-> No way we're very famous, of course 😏
+> He did not make the development work only for his subordinates because he was the manager of the project, but he himself actually touched the buggy software, made suggestions for improvement, and actually wrote the fixes.

 ---

-> Shinya Kato (Silicon Valley Insider) 🤯 @shinyakato.dev 2023-04-28T04:26:04.734Z
+> Shinya Kato (Silicon Valley Insider) 🤯 @shinyakato.dev 2023-04-28T06:45:38.821Z
 >
-> What?!
-Forgive me for being so rude 😂🤝
+> One programmer I admire is David Cutler, who led the development of Windows NT at Microsoft.
+I don't punch holes in my office like he did, but I like his "eat dog food" style.

 ---

-> Shinya Kato (Silicon Valley Insider) 🤯 @shinyakato.dev 2023-04-28T04:22:57.635Z
+> Shinya Kato (Silicon Valley Insider) 🤯 @shinyakato.dev 2023-04-28T06:34:26.813Z
 >
-> I REMEMBER YOU DANIEL 😂🤝
+> You are so lucky.
+I haven't seen this bug yet.

 ---
 <!-- MY-BSKY_TIMELINE:END -->